 At first, the Fitzgeralds' marriage had been productive.
 Zelda's diaries and large collection of correspondence would inspire Scott's writings; sometimes he even quoted passages from her writings.
 But their alcoholism and Zelda's worsening schizophrenia began to take its toll.
 In 1934, Fitzgerald finally published his long awaited fourth novel, Tender Is The Night.
 Fitzgerald had started writing the novel in 1932, while Zelda was hospitalized for her schizophrenia.

 Tender Is The Night received glowing reviews and briefly made the bestseller list, but its reception was nowhere near as big as that of The Great Gatsby.
 In serious financial trouble, Fitzgerald spent the remainder of his life writing commercial short stories for money and working for Hollywood movie studio MGM as a screenwriter for hire - work he found degrading.
 He worked on many scripts and even wrote some unfilmed scenes for Gone With The Wind.

 Fitzgerald would mock himself in a series of 17 short stories known as the Pat Hobby Stories, which would later be republished as a collection.
-Pat Hobby, a once great screenwriter of the silent film era, is now an alcoholic hack haunting studio lots looking to write for a few dollars, or better yet, an on-screen credit.
-His antics usually backfire and result in more humiliation.
+Pat Hobby, a once great screenwriter of the silent film era, is now a broken down, drunken hack haunting studio lots looking to write for a few dollars, or better yet, an on-screen credit.
+His schemes usually backfire and result in more humiliation.

 F. Scott Fitzgerald's last novel, The Last Tycoon, was published posthumously in 1942.